Nissan X-Trail review - Reliability and Safety

 If we are being picky, a few bits of trim still feel a little cheap, but that's not always an indicator of durability, and so far most X-Trails seem to be holding up to family abuse well.
 Admittedly, the Skoda Kodiaq feels fresher, but the new materials and updated steering wheel that were introduced to the Nissan as part of the 2017 facelift do improve things.

 Also on the plus side, the X-Trail has plenty of safety tech in its arsenal, including liberal use of high-strength steel in the bodyshell, plus the Nissan ‘Safety Shield’, which includes lane departure warning and blindspot monitoring.
-The city emergency braking was also overhauled in 2017, with a higher speed activation and pedestrian detection.

 All Nissans come with a three-year/60,000 mile warranty, which is about average for this class.
 If you want more cover, it’s worth remembering that the Hyundai Santa Fe comes with a five-year unlimited mileage warranty and the Kia Sorento has a seven-year/100,000-mile warranty.